When you first log in to the U-M Dropbox domain, you may be asked to accept one of the agreements below:

 Refer to Dropbox: Accounts for People Who Leave U-M for more information.

-Note: If you lost access to content in Dropbox because someone left the university, you have 90 days to contact the ITS Service Center and ask if they can recover the shared data.
+Note: If you lost access to Dropbox content because someone left the university, you have 90 days to contact the ITS Service Center to request that they recover the shared data (if possible).

 No, you cannot create and edit Google files within Dropbox.